liormotola/HW3_094295/README.md

 ### Reproduce results
 #### predict.py
-This will use our best pre-trained model - `Final_model.pkl` to predict the article's category over new data.<br>
+This will use our best pre-trained model - `Final_model.pkl` to predict the article's category over new data and will create a predictions CSV file.<br>